hrishim/llvl_prog1_book/src/c_syntax.md

 5
 ```

-In the first 5 iterations the value of *i* will be incremented by 1 during every iteration.
+In the first 5 iterations the value of `i` will be incremented by 1 during every iteration.
 So it will go from 0 till 4.
-As part of the code executing in the 5th iteration the value of *i* will be incremented to 5.
-At the beginning of the 6th iteration the comparison *i < 5* will evaluate to 0 (false).
-So the loop contents are skipped and the remaining statements of code are executed.
+As part of the code executing in the 5th iteration the value of `i` will be incremented to 5.
+At the beginning of the 6th iteration the comparison `i < 5` will evaluate to 0 (false).
+At the start of the next iteration the check `i<5` will fail and so the loop contents are skipped and the remaining statements of code are executed.

 Another type of loop is the *while* loop.
 The general form of the while loop is:
 ```c